great-expectations/great_expectations/docs/reference/core_concepts.rst

 An **Evaluation Parameter Store** is a kind of Metric Store that makes it possible to build expectation suites that depend on values from other batches of data, such as ensuring that the number of rows in a downstream dataset equals the number of unique values from an upstream one.
 A Data Context can manage a store to facilitate that validation scenario.

-Using the Data Context **Plugins Directory** it is possible to dynamically add additional resources
+**Plugins** are python packages and modules that can be dynamically loaded by the Data Context to support additional functionality, such as a new type of Expectation or Store Backend.

 .. toctree::
    :maxdepth: 2